Infrastructure example

 This is simply two tracks crossing each other.

-This type has four ports: north, south, east and west.
+This type has four ports: A1, B1, A2 et B2.

-3) The Double cross switch
+4) The Double slip switch

 Double cross switch diagram